Skip to main content

 Dog waste left in the open creates two issues that never go away on their own: the smell spreads, and flies gather.

 Three Steps.
-One Sealed System
+One Contained System

 Step 1: Add the waste to the bucket